rtCamp/api_playwright_utils/README.md

 ## Executing the test cases with Utils
 In this framework there are several Utils that works and verifies all type of API requests.
 All the requests are categorized as positive and negative requests.
 Defaultly We store all of our test cases inside the **tests** folder.
-When user will write a new test case heres some steps they need to follow for successfull execution,
+When user will write a new test case heres some steps they need to follow for successfull execution, In this manner, you can add many test cases and assertions at once to test out API's for them.

 ## API